expressive-code/expressive-code/packages/@expressive-code/core/README.md

       If you want to prevent the generation of theme-specific CSS rules altogether, you can set this to `false` or return it from the function.

+    - `cascadeLayer?: string`

+      Allows to specify a CSS cascade layer name that should be used for all generated CSS styles.

+      If you are using [cascade layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers) on your site to control the order in which CSS rules are applied, set this option to a non-empty string, and Expressive Code will wrap all of its generated CSS styles in a `@layer` rule with the given name.

     - `customizeTheme?: ((theme: ExpressiveCodeTheme) => ExpressiveCodeTheme | void)`

       This optional function is called once per theme during engine initialization with the loaded theme as its only argument.